yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

 5. This opens the configuration panel for the stage and includes several pre-populated fields.

-6. On the *Tasks* tab header option, click the arrow pointing down, in order to validate that the *test* stage configuration menu is indeed shown.
+6. On the *Tasks* tab header option, choose the arrow pointing down, in order to validate that the *test* stage configuration menu is indeed shown.

     ![On the tab header, select Tasks and validate that the test stage is being edited.](images/stepbystep/media/image139.png "Tab header menu option 'Tasks'")

-7. In the *Tasks* section, click on the *test* deployment process to select its stage parameters.
+7. In the *Tasks* section, choose on the *test* deployment process to select its stage parameters.

 8. Locate the **App service name** parameter and change the value to the app service that starts with **tailspintoys-test-**.